-In Cedars of Lebanon Care Center, 14.88% Percentage of Patients
+In Cedars of Lebanon Care Center, 12.03% of Patients

 Ability to Keep Residents Mobile

-In Cedars of Lebanon Care Center, 16.29% Percentage of Residents
+In Cedars of Lebanon Care Center, 1.29% of Residents

-This is the percentage of patients that were able to retain mobility over time.
-Retaining mobility is often a great sign for residents' health.
+This indicates the percent of residents who remained mobile levels over time.
+Retaining mobility is usually a great sign for residents' health.

 Short-term Care: Rehospitalizations

-In Cedars of Lebanon Care Center, 16.29 Percentage of Residents Rehospitalized
+In Cedars of Lebanon Care Center, 1.29% of Residents Rehospitalized

 - West Chester Hospital, LLCAcute Care Hospitals 10.15 miles away7700 University Drive West Chester Ohio 45069Voluntary non-profit - Private(513) 298-7700

 - Assurance Health Cincinnati LLCPsychiatric 13.78 miles away11690 Grooms Road Cincinnati Ohio 45242Proprietary(513) 519-4947